srivatchangv2006/TEMPORAL-ANALYTICS-FOR-FLEET-TELEMETRY/README.md

 Running the Python command-line interface

-Explaining the flow from Kafka Producer → Kafka Consumer → Azure Blob Storage → Azure Analytics
+Explaining the flow from Kafka Producer → Kafka Consumer → Azure Blob Storage → Analytics

 (Note: These videos are informal and made to explain the concepts clearly in a mix of English and Tamil.)